Emiru

 Emily Beth Schunk (born January 3, 1998), known professionally as Emiru, is an American online streamer, YouTuber, and cosplayer.
 She is best known for her live-streams on Twitch, focusing on content related to video games; most notably in League of Legends earlier in her career, then transitioning to variety and cosplay.
-Her account has garnered more than 1,800,000 followers as of June 15, 2025.
+Her account has garnered more than 2.1 million followers as of 7 June 2026.
 She co-owns the gaming organization One True King and is a creator for Red Bull.

 Career

 Emiru started streaming on Twitch in late 2015 while she was still in high school, playing League of Legends.
 She later became known for this along with her cosplays.
 She credits her friend for suggesting her to start streaming her League of Legends gameplay on Twitch emphasizing the potential for large donations.

 On August 28, 2020, the esports organization Cloud9 announced that Emiru had joined them as a content creator.

 On January 2, 2022, it became public that Emiru had joined gaming organization One True King as a content creator, resulting in the end of her contract with Cloud9.
 After her signing with One True King, she started to switch her content from League of Legends to variety.
 In March 2022, she was nominated for Best League of Legends Streamer at the 2021 Streamer Awards.
 In May 2022, she was represented by agency Ader Gaming.
 On August 7, 2022, Emiru reached one million followers on Twitch.
 Later that year in December 2022, she was nominated for Breakout Streamer at the 12th Streamy Awards.

 On January 31, 2023, One True King publicly issued that Emiru became one of their co-owners.
-On the same day, plans for a weekly podcast entitled Steak & Eggs Podcast were unveiled.
+On the same day, plans for a weekly podcast entitled Steak & Eggs were unveiled.
 Hosted by Emiru and fellow One True King members Asmongold and Tectone, Episode 1 was released on February 17, 2023.
+The podcast hosts remained as a trio until December 2024, until Tectone stepped away due to sexual assault allegations.
+Emiru and Asmongold continued Steak & Eggs with Lacari as the replacement host, but this lasted two months as the podcast went on hiatus.

 In August 2023, she was nominated for Streamer of the Year and Variety Streamer at the 13th Streamy Awards.

 In February 2024, Emiru was nominated for Sapphire Award at the 2023 Streamer Awards.
 Later that year in December 2024, she was nominated for Best Just Chatting Streamer and Streamer of the Year at the 2024 Streamer Awards.